Reactions to the 2019–2020 Hong Kong protests: United States

 According to CNN and Financial Times reports, in June, President Donald Trump promised Chinese paramount leader Xi Jinping that the US would remain quiet on pro-democracy protests in Hong Kong while trade talks continued.
 Also in June, the State Department told then-US general counsel in Hong Kong, Kurt Tong, to cancel a planned speech on the protests in Washington.

 On 1 August, President Donald Trump condemned the developing violence of the protests in calling the events "riots".
 He also said the US will not involve itself: "That's between Hong Kong and that's between China, because Hong Kong is a part of China."
 In response, a bipartisan group of senators issued a statement to Trump, condemning "Beijing's efforts to undermine Hong Kong's autonomy".
 In the letter, they declared "Hong Kong's governance is not China's internal affair" and that if the U.S. fails to respond to Beijing's threats it would "only encourage Chinese leaders to act with impunity".
 Trump administration officials said the day after that the president had no intention to signal a policy change or an endorsement of China's position.
 On 19 August, after the massive protest in the day before, Trump warned China to solve the problem in a humanitarian fashion, saying, "It would be much harder for me to sign a deal if he did something violent in Hong Kong".

 The Speaker of the House of Representatives, Nancy Pelosi, met with Hong Kong activist Joshua Wong on Capitol Hill in Washington on 18 September.
 Chinese media criticized her sharply for this meeting, accusing her of "backing and encouraging radical activists."
 She called the protests in Hong Kong "a beautiful sight to behold."
 Pelosi said: "If America does not speak out for human rights in China because of commercial interests, we lose all moral authority to speak out elsewhere."

 The United States House of Representatives unanimously passed the Hong Kong Human Rights and Democracy Act through a voice vote on 15 October 2019.
 On 14 November 2019, senators Jim Risch and Marco Rubio began a process for the United States Senate to pass the legislation.
 In November 2019, a version of the bill was also unanimously confirmed in the United States Senate in a voice vote with amendments that differ between the two versions.
 However, the two chambers of Congress need to work out the differences between the two versions of the legislation before it can be sent to President Donald Trump for approval.
-The Bill has now been fully approved and signed by President Donald Trump.
+The Bill has since been fully approved and signed by President Donald Trump.

 Various U.S. Senators have expressed disapproval of corporate decisions related to the protests, including Apple's removal of the HKmap.live application from the App Store as well as video game developer and publisher Blizzard's suspension of an esports athlete from competing in events.